 Under the FSA's approach, as a Japanese banking group subject to the FSB TLAC standard, we expect to be subject to a Single Point of Entry, or SPE, resolution regime where resolution powers are applied to the top-level entity of a banking group by a single national resolution authority.
 In addition to the external TLAC requirements to be applied at the bank holding company level, a key element of the effectiveness of the SPE resolution regime is to require the bank holding company of a G-SIB in Japan to cause its material subsidiaries or material subgroups that are designated as systemically important by the FSA to maintain a certain level of capital and debt recognized as having loss-absorbing and recapitalization capacity, or internal TLAC.
 Under the FSA's approach, when we, as a bank holding company, become subject to the TLAC requirements, we may need to restructure loans to, and investments in, our material subsidiaries or material sub-groups to meet such internal TLAC requirements.
 Upon implementation of the applicable TLAC requirements for G-SIBs in Japan, we expect the Notes to qualify as external TLAC due in part to their structural subordination to the liabilities of our subsidiaries, including our regulated banking subsidiaries.
-We intend to use the proceeds from the sale of the 5-year floating rate notes, the 5-year fixed rate notes and the 10-year fixed rate notes to fund the operations of BTMU and MUTB through loans.
-In addition, We intend to lend the net proceeds from the sale of the 7-year fixed rate notes to BTMU and expect that BTMU will allocate an amount equal to such net proceeds to loans to, or investments in, existing and future renewable energy projects.
+We intend to use the proceeds from the sale of the Notes to fund the operations of BTMU and MUTB through loans.
 See "Use of Proceeds."